brunomuratore/AxiomMind/README.md

 All validations are made on server, and the result is sent back to client.

-### 6. Technical details - Challeng Two
+### 6. Technical details - Challenge Two

 The client is a web page, made with Html, CSS, jQuery and jQueryUI.
 It also contains references to SignalR JavaScript client in order to communicate with the server.
 The communication is done using webSockets, and if your browser don't support it, another protocol will be used instead.

-### 7. Technical details - Challeng Three
+### 7. Technical details - Challenge Three

 AxiomBot connects itself as a client in the game.
 But the algorithm to calculate the hints run in the server.

-Since Donald Knuth's classic algorithm would not be able to handle 8 positions with 8 colors, we moved to a genetic implementation.

-Our algorithm was created inspired on [Mike Gold's genetic algorithm](http://www.c-sharpcorner.com/article/mastermind-computer-player-using-genetic-algorithms-in-C-Sharp/).
+Since Donald Knuth's classic algorithm would not be able to handle 8 positions with 8 colors, we moved to a genetic implementation inspired on [Mike Gold's genetic algorithm](http://www.c-sharpcorner.com/article/mastermind-computer-player-using-genetic-algorithms-in-C-Sharp/) that needed improvements and tunning to work well against 8 positions and 8 colors.

 It works by starting with an initial guess, and then based on previous results, mutations are applied on the previous guess, and for each mutation (2000 for each hint) we determine a score for it based on past results, and suggests the mutation with maximum score for the player.